 The autonomous status of Åland is also based on a decision of the Council of the League of Nations in 1921 that resolved a dispute between Finland and Sweden over the islands and is intended to guarantee the preservation of the local language, which is Swedish, and the local culture. Åland has its own representative on the Nordic Council, as have the other Nordic self-governing areas, the Faroe Islands and Greenland.

-The province of Åland consists of more tha 6 500 islands and skerries, of which 6 400 are larger the 3 000 m².
-The current population of 65 000 live on only 65 islands, and over 40% live in the only town, the capital, Mariehamn.
+Åland consists of more than 6,500 islands and skerries, of which 6,400 are larger than 3,000 square metres (32,000 square feet, less than half of a standard soccer field).
+The current population of 29,000 inhabits only 65 islands, and over 40 percent live in the only actual town, the capital, Mariehamn.

-By Susanne Eriksson, senior legal adviser, Åland Parliament, April 2007
+By Susanne Eriksson, senior legal adviser, Åland Parliament; updated June 2017